-This filling is delicious, chilled in a bowl or served from the freezer on a hot summer day.
+This filling is delicious, chilled in a bowl, or served on a hot summer day from the freezer.
 Make it with or without meringue.
-It is also the perfect filling for prebaked tart or pie shells.
+It is also the perfect filling for prebaked tarts or pie shells.

 Make sure you have granulated sugar, all-purpose flour, salt, 3 eggs, a juicy lemon, and butter on hand.

 Place the following ingredients in an eight-cup glass measuring bowl and stir.

 4 tablespoons of flour

 ½ cup of water

 Add the following ingredients to the above mixture and stir.

 3 well-beaten egg yolks (set aside the whites for meringue)